 Classic with a twist

-Business casual or corporative work style can easily get boring.
+Business casual or corporate work style can easily get boring.
 You have to stay within the lines of the HR approved work dress code.
-After a while you get your looks on repeat, feel bored and urged to buy new clothes to switch things up.
+After awhile you get your looks on repeat, feel bored and urged to buy new clothes to switch things up.
 However, when on a fashion budget like most of us, going shopping may not be an option each time when you feel like you are caught up in a style rut or feel bored/unhappy with the options in your closet.
 Now what?Switch your classics up with a twist. #workstyle Click To Tweet

 Sheath with pumps are a foolproof work outfit

 Pairing a sheath with pumps and a bag is a fool proved summer outfit for the office.
 However, it can easily go into boredom land when you set it on repeat.
 Thus, you want to mix it up to keep it interesting (and to covey the message that you are creative and on top of things).
 Here I am wearing a gray leather sheath with a striped button-down shirt and gray ankle strap pumps for an edgy, but office appropriate look.
 The twist?
 Wearing leather in spring and summer.
 It’s perfect on those chilly rainy days.
 To stay warm in the evening when temperature drops into the 60s (15oC) I added a white denim jacket.Mix up your wardrobe items to avoid a style rut. #styletip #agelessstyle Click To Tweet

 The stripes of the shirt pick up the shades of the different gray of the sheath and shoes and the bag.
 You can style this sheath in many ways.
 I even wore this sheath as skirt.

 Do you own a sheath dress?
 How do you style it?
 Like the idea?
 Why not pinning it?